svenalexdev/Select-and-Share-a-Place-App/README.md

 # Address to Map App (Geocoding & Google Maps)

-A TypeScript application that takes a user-entered address, converts it into coordinates with the **Google Geocoding API**, and displays the location on a map using the **Google Maps JavaScript API**.
+A small TypeScript application that takes a user-entered address, converts it into coordinates with the **Google Geocoding API**, and displays the location on a map using the **Google Maps JavaScript API**.
 Built to practice integrating APIs and third-party libraries in TypeScript.

 ### Features
 - TypeScript + Axios for HTTP requests